-This easy and flavorful maple cinnamon steel cut oatmeal recipe is made quicker with the help of a pressure cooker.
+This easy and flavorful maple cinnamon steel cut oatmeal recipe is made quicker with the help of an Instant Pot.
 Stir in your favorite fruit for a nutritious and delicious breakfast.

 Oatmeal is a great way to start your day off on the right foot.
 It is so versatile and filling.